-The representative has advised us that the underwriters propose initially to offer the shares of our common stock to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and the dealers may re-allow, a discount not in excess of \$ per share to other dealers.
-After this initial public offering, the representative may change the public offering price and concession and discount to dealers.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per share of common stock.
+The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share of common stock.
+The underwriters may allow, and brokers and dealers.
+After the offering, the public offering price, concession and reallowance to dealers may be reduced by the representatives.
+No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

-The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us.
-The information assumes either no exercise or full exercise by the underwriters of their over-allotment option.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Per Share Without Option With Option
+Per S Share Total

+Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares With Option to Purchase Additional Shares

-Public offering price \$ \$ \$
+Public offering price \$ \$ \$ \$

-Underwriting discount \$ \$ \$
+Underwriting discounts and commissions paid by us \$ \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$
+Proceeds to us, before expenses \$ \$ \$ \$